karlpokus/todoris/README.md

 - Always run from project root
 - `README.md` must be in root and contain only *one* todolist (other lists are ok)
 - *no* empty lines between header and listitems
+- don't place your todolist at the end of the file
 - todolist must look like this

 ```